IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest updates on Academic Year 2021-22.

-The Video Essay: Writing with Video About Film and Media
+The Video Essay: Writing with Video about Media and Culture

 In this seminar, we will explore what it means to “write with video,” and we will learn to make effective and engaging video essays.
-Specifically, we will examine strategies for communicating through video, and we will conduct hands-on exercises using digital video editing software to construct arguments, analyses, and interpretations of film, television, video games, and online media.
+Specifically, we will examine strategies for communicating through video, and we will conduct hands-on exercises using digital video editing software to construct arguments, analyses, and interpretations of film, television, video games, online media, art, and culture.

 Compared with traditional text-based arguments, the video essay offers a remarkably direct mode of communicating critical and analytical ideas.
 Video essayists can simply show their viewers what they want them to see.
 This does not mean, however, that it is any easier than an essay composed with ink and paper.
 Like the written essay, the new technology introduces its own challenges and choices, including decisions about organization of space and time, audiovisual materials, onscreen text, voiceover commentary, and visual effects.